meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Past me (2013)

-Many people are prone to assume that meat-eaters just can&rsquo;t bear to give up the taste.
-Back in 2013 when I decided to lose weight, I liked meat but wasn&rsquo;t a fan in any particular way.
-I was ready to go animal-free or even eat nothing but broccoli for a year if that&rsquo;s what it took.
+I&rsquo;ve seen many people making the uncharitable presumption about meat-eaters that they just can&rsquo;t bear to give up the taste.
+So let me clarify that back in 2013 when I decided to lose weight, I liked meat but wasn&rsquo;t a fan in any particular way.
+I was ready to go plant-based or even eat nothing but broccoli for a year if that&rsquo;s what it took.
 So I read up on necessary nutrients, all the vitamins, minerals and their different forms, to make sure I got enough.

 I had no bias for meat, but I was (and still am) biased in favour of bread and beer, because I like the stuff so much.
 I also like many vegetarian foods.
 I enjoy tofu, tempeh, seitan and legumes, and always loved salads.
 I think quorn nuggets beat chicken nuggets.

 I read about retinoids (animal-sourced vitamin A) versus carotenoids (vegetable-sourced vitamin A).
 How to find vitamin K1 and K2 in an animal-free diet.
 What role omega 3 plays, how much we need, and what factors might affect how much we need.
 I read about formulating an ideal nutritional supp regimen on the Longecity forum.

 Time and time again, I found that the nutrient under analysis can be found in some animal tissue or other, together with all the right cofactors that aid its absorption.
 Often in the &ldquo;worst&rdquo; part from a cholesterol perspective, e.g. the egg yolk, the saturated animal fat, the reddest red meat.
-Meat started looking like a preformulated nutritional supp from Nature.
+Animals started looking like a preformulated nutritional supplement from Nature.
 So that&rsquo;s what I ate.
 I spent much of my free time that year just geeking out about nutrition, and was at the peak of my health.
 I virtually couldn&rsquo;t sunburn, I went shirtless and barefoot all the time, my immune system was king, my eyesight improved, my reflexes improved.

 I should admit that back then I wanted to be an iconoclast, to hold the secret that society at large doesn&rsquo;t know.
 Now I use the experience of &ldquo;knowing the secret of keto&rdquo; as a reference point for what it must be like to be in a cult, and it&rsquo;s useful.
 I remained skeptical enough that keto birthed my interest in statistics, so I could read the papers everyone was citing and make sense of them for myself (which I still haven&rsquo;t gotten around to).